neharika1509/neharikab_2511729_part1_data_cleaning/README.md

 Screenshots of the data before and after cleaning are saved in the screenshots/ folder:

  File - Description

- raw_data_preview.png - Preview of the original raw dataset cleaned_data_preview.png - Preview of the cleaned dataset pivot_summary_1.png - Screenshot of pivot tables 1 and 2
- pivot_summary_2.png - Screenshot of pivot tables 3 through 6
+ raw_data_preview.png - Preview of the original raw dataset cleaned_data_preview.png - Preview of the cleaned dataset pivot_summary_1.png - Screenshot of a pivot table pivot_summary_2.png - Screenshot of a pivot table